tyrellto/tyrell_fetch_submission/README.md

 ---

-# Tyrell Fetch Submission - Forecasting Receipt Amounts for 2022
+# Forecasting Receipt Amounts for 2022

 ## Table of Contents
 1. [Project Overview](#project-overview)